The 5 weeks from Thanksgiving Day (in the U.S.) through Christmas and on to New Year’s Day are some of the busiest of

 With extra shopping, cleaning, cooking and celebrating added to your already-busy schedule, you start to feel like the weight of the world is on your shoulders.
 And any thought that you might love your life and enjoy your marriage during this crazy time seems to fly right out the window.

 But I don’t think it has to be that way.
 Yes, the holiday season is going to be busy, but it doesn’t have to be chaotic.
-And you don’t have to be under chronic stress and pressure during the entire 6-week period.
+And you don’t have to be under chronic stress and pressure during the entire 5-week period.
 I believe that the Christmas season can be the most wonderful time of the year.
 It can be a time when you stay calm, take care of your health, and enjoy your marriage and family.

 But, making those things happen takes a little bit of effort.
-So I’ve written an ebook that helps you figure out what to do and how to do it.
+So I’ve created a resource that helps you figure out what to do and how to do it.
 Peace.
 Love.
 Joy.
 75 Simple Ways to Take Care of Your Health, Happiness, and Marriage this Holiday Season is full of ideas to help you prioritize what’s important, let go of the things that aren’t, manage stress, eat well, take care of yourself, and invest in your marriage.

 Here’s an excerpt from Chapter 1 –